Applications deployed in this repository are a starting point to get environment into production.

 Uninstall

-# Remove all componentstask uninstall# Clean up GitHub App and tokens manually# Delete the GitHub organisation if no longer needed
+# Remove all components and clean up Azure resourcestask uninstall# Clean up GitHub App and tokens manually# Delete the GitHub organisation if no longer needed

 Contributing